swaminathanj/DSA/MinHeap.md

 ## 5. Add method extractMin to retrieve the (minimum) element

 The minimum element is sitting at the root.
-Once it is removed,
+And the root is at index 0.
+Once the element at index 0 (root) is removed, the last element of the heap is put in the root's position.
+Since, this will cause the heap property to be lost at the root level, fixHeap(0) can be called to ensure the tree is turned into a heap.
+In other words, fixHeap(0) triggers some exchanges leading to the next minimum element reaching the root.